What, another chocolate recipe?!

 Oh wait; that’s right.
 It is.

-As I wrote in Tuesday’s post, I’ve recently been having trouble finding Jocalats.
+Recently, I’ve been having trouble locating Jocalats.
 Thank goodness I know how to make my own chocolate Larabars.

 Hot Fudge Brownie Larabars

-- 3-4 T cocoa powder (or even Dutch cocoa)
+• 3-4 tbsp cocoa powder (or even Dutch cocoa)

-Blend all the ingredients, using a food processor, Magic Bullet, etc. (No need to blend the dates first; I just blend everything all at once in my MB.
+Blend all the ingredients, using a food processor or Magic Bullet.
+No need to blend the dates first; I just blend everything all at once in my MB.
+If you use drier dates than SunMaid, you might have to add up to 1 tbsp water.
 Form into bars.
 It might help to put dough in a plastic bag and close the bag, then shape into a bar.
 (Feel free to experiment with different nut combinations.
 I often sub almonds or cashews for some of the walnuts.)

 What are your favorite Larabar flavors?

-One of my favorite homemade flavors: Oatmeal-Raisin Cookie Larabars.
+One of my favorite homemade larabar flavors: Homemade Oatmeal Cookie Larabars.

 As for the real Larabars, my favorite flavors are the plain chocolate Jocalats and the cookie dough Larabars.
 I love making up my own flavors and am thinking chocolate-raspberry might have to be next!
 Any other flavor suggestions for homemade Larabar recipes you’d like to see?